SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/what-api-to-use.md

 ## API comparison

-Before continuing, let me just state that I am well-aware that comparing REST and SOAP can be like [comparing apples to oranges][1], but it is the most common way people **in general** discuss web service APIs.
+Before continuing, let me just state that I am well aware that comparing REST and SOAP can be like [comparing apples to oranges][1], but it is the most common way people **in general** discuss web service APIs.

 SOAP is historically known to be a robust enterprise-ready option for performing remote invocations using XML.
 Its verbosity, however, carries a heavy toll on network traffic and lost its commercial appeal in recent years.

 REST is best known for building fast responsive JSON-based online applications.
-While REST supports XML exchanges, RESTful APIs normally send JavaScript Object Notation (JSON) data which is more light-weight and therefore faster.
+While REST supports XML exchanges, RESTful APIs normally send JavaScript Object Notation (JSON) data, which is more lightweight and therefore faster.

 With [REST][2], API consumers simply use URLs to access SuperOffice resources and exchange JSON data.